-- bbl-vmlinux: Just like in the linux-uniform case, this workload just uses the default Linux binary generated in firesim-software - .qitiqnore: This just ignores the generated rootfses, which we'll learn about below. - idler-[1-6].ext2, pingee.ext2, pinger.ext2: These are rootfses that are generated from the json script above.
+- bbl-vmlinux: This workload just uses the default linux binary generated for the linux-uniform workload. - .gitignore: This just ignores the generated rootfses, which we'll learn about below. - idler-[1-6].ext2, pingee.ext2, pinger.ext2: These are rootfses that are generated from the json script above.
 We'll learn how to do this shortly.